-Brands have widened their reach for sustainable ways to make, package and sell new products, either turning to unconventional material sources or offsetting negative environmental impacts with green initiatives further along the supply chain, such as carbon-neutral shipping or elimination of non-recyclable shipment packaging.
-Here, five sustainable product launches.
+Beauty brands have widened their reach for sustainable ways to make, package and sell new products, either turning to unconventional material sources or offsetting negative environmental impacts with green initiatives further along the supply chain, such as carbon-neutral shipping or elimination of non-recyclable shipment packaging.
+Here, five sustainable beauty product launches.

 Hed: Kjaer Weis Flush & Glow Duo

 Available at Bluemercury, Beautyhabit, Beautylish, Credo, Detox Market, Integrity, Revolve, Safe & Chic and kjaerweis.com.
 Prices range from $32 to $56.